 Amounts outstanding under the KeyBank Credit Agreement generally bear interest at the prime rate, or LIBOR plus a specified margin, depending on the type of borrowing being made.
 The applicable margin is based on our consolidated ratio of net debt to adjusted EBITDA from time to time.
-Currently, our margin is 0.0% for prime rate loans and 0.625% for LIBOR rate loans.
+Currently, our margin is 0.0% for prime rate loans and 0.375% for LIBOR rate loans.
 We may elect to prepay some or all of the outstanding balance from time to time without penalty.

 Amounts outstanding under the KeyBank Credit Agreement are due and payable on its expiration date (June 24, 2011).
-We are currently engaged in earnest discussions with our bank group working toward an acceptable amendment and long-term extension of the KeyBank Credit Agreement.
+We are currently engaged in discussions with our bank group and other banks working toward replacing the KeyBank Credit Agreement.

 The KeyBank Credit Agreement allows us to, among other things, make distributions to shareholders, repurchase our stock, incur other debt or liens, or acquire or dispose of assets provided that we comply with certain requirements and limitations of the credit agreement.
 Our obligations under the KeyBank Credit Agreement are secured by a pledge of substantially all of our and RBCA's assets and a guaranty by us of RBCA's obligations.
 Capital expenditures (excluding acquisitions) in any fiscal year, previously limited to an amount not to exceed \$20.0 million was amended to increase the limit to an amount not to exceed \$30.0 million.
-As of July 3, 2010, \$30.0 million was outstanding under the KeyBank Credit Agreement.
+As of October 2, 2010, \$30.0 million was outstanding under the KeyBank Credit Agreement.
 Approximately \$6.0 million of the KeyBank Credit Agreement is being utilized to provide letters of credit to secure our obligations relating to certain insurance programs.
-As of July 3, 2010, we had the ability to borrow up to an additional \$114.0 million under the KeyBank Credit Agreement.
+As of October 2, 2010, we had the ability to borrow up to an additional \$114.0 million under the KeyBank Credit Agreement.

-On October 27, 2008, Schaublin S.A. entered into a new bank credit facility with Credit Suisse (the "Swiss Credit Facility") which replaced the prior bank credit facility of December 8, 2003 and its amendment of November 8, 2004.
-This facility provides for up to 4.0 million Swiss francs, or \$3.8 million, of revolving credit loans and letters of credit.
+On October 27, 2008, Schaublin S.A. entered into a new bank credit facility with Credit Suisse (the "Swiss Credit Facility") which provides for up to 4.0 million Swiss francs, or \$4.1 million, of revolving credit loans and letters of credit.
 Borrowings under the Swiss Credit Facility bear interest at Credit Suisse's prevailing prime bank rate.
-As of July 3, 2010, there were no borrowings under the Swiss Credit Facility.
+As of October 2, 2010, there were no borrowings under the Swiss Credit Facility.

 On June 15, 2007, our board of directors authorized us to repurchase up to \$10.0 million of our common stock from time to time on the open market, through block trades, or in privately negotiated transactions depending on market conditions, alternative uses of capital and other factors.
 Purchases may be commenced, suspended or discontinued at any time without prior notice.
-As of July 3, 2010, 132,982 shares have been repurchased under this plan for an aggregate cost of \$4.0 million.
+For the six months ended October 2, 2010, 4,261 shares have been repurchased at a cost of \$122.
+As of October 2, 2010, 137,243 shares have been repurchased under this plan for an aggregate cost of \$4.1 million.